Shopify Image Sizes – How To Make Them Picture Perfect

 Generally, your image sizes should be square for Shopify with a minimum 800 by 800 pixels as this allows for zooming in, anything under the zoom function will not work.

-As mentioned above regarding page speeds, Google also uses mobile indexing as its preferred web page so if your site loads fast on desktop but not mobile, you will have issues.
+Regarding page speeds, Google also uses mobile indexing as its preferred web page so if your site loads fast on desktop but not mobile, you will have issues.

 Shopify image sizes will load differently depending on a viewer’s browser settings and your own web pages’ loading speeds.